JimHokanson/blog/blog/2020/2020_04_Power_Of_Pairs/readme.md

 $$ t = \frac{\bar{x} - \mu_0}{s/\sqrt{n}} = d_z*\sqrt{n} $$

 These equations say that if $d_z = d$, then the statistic from the paired test will be $\sqrt{2}$ or ~40 larger than the unpaired test.
 Note, there is not a linear mapping between the t-statistic and a p-value and/or power, and I think you actually tend to get a larger boost than 40% for a p-value or power.
-The big picture here is that you get an advantage for equal effect sizes if you are comparing to a constant than if you are comparing to a second distribution.
+Of course, paired tests are something you either have or you don't, and in general you shouldn't be choosing your type of test after you've collected your data.
+What's important to note here is that your intuitions about differences may be off if you're comparing one statistical test that has two distributions, and another statistical test which has only one distribution that's being compared to a constant.

 ## Simulating Correlations ##

 So at the beginning of this post my intention was simply to simulate correlations and show the improvement in power as a function of the underlying correlation.
-Then I ran into some problems with the simulations that I don't think are super important to discuss.
+Then I ran into some problems with the simulations that I don't think are super important to discuss but that were proving to be a real road block.
+After taking some time away from the problem the approach was much more obvious.
 Perhaps the lesson to learn there is that if you run into a road block sometimes it helps to take a step back and to perhaps try a different approach or work on something related but slightly tangential.

+The following is based on [this question](https://math.stackexchange.com/questions/446093/generate-correlated-normal-random-variables)

 The setup for creating correlated normal distributions is as follows: